There’s something about living on the South Dakota prairie that makes a person want to put down roots and build something that lasts.

 In July 2018, the bank purchased Farmers State Bank, with locations in Stickney, Iroquois, and Carthage.

-The Bank is now $840 million in assets and has 13 locations in eastern South Dakota.
-The bank continues to offer robust banking and trust service, complimented with the most recent modern technology.
+The Bank is now over $1 billion in assets and has branches in 14 communities in eastern South Dakota.
+We continue to offer robust banking and trust services, complimented with the most recent modern technology, delivered by the finest personnel in banking.